-- Crying or meowing
+- Excessive crying or meowing

 If you notice any of these signs, it's important to have your cat checked out by a veterinarian as soon as possible.
 Your veterinarian will examine your cat's overall health with a general physical exam, palpate the abdomen and bladder, and likely run a urinalysis to check for infection or crystals in the urine.
 Additionally, your vet may want to run blood work to check kidney and liver function.

 Prompt treatment is needed for an infection or blockage.
 In particular, urinary blockage can be fatal if not addressed swiftly.